 Also known as an azalea type, Madame Butterfly's double petals create full, fluffy blooms with a Victorian look.
 Excellent cut flower.
 This mix consists of bronze/white, cherry/bronze, ivory, pink, red, rose, yellow and bronze blooms.
 For outdoor or greenhouse production.
-Bloom time comparable to a group 3-4, "main season" or "all season" variety.
+Bloom time comparable to group 3–4 "main season" or "all season" varieties.
 AAS winner.

 • Edible Flowers: The flowers are a colorful garnish for use in salads, desserts, and drinks.
 The flavor is floral and slightly bitter, so use sparingly.